My Note before you read this review:

-When you give INDmoney access to your Gmail account, you can review the app permissions and connection by going to Google’s permissions page here.
+When you give INDmoney access to your Gmail account, you can review the app’s permissions and connection by going to Google’s permissions page here.

-You will notice the INDmoney app doesn’t have the Cross-Account Protection by Google.
+You will notice the INDmoney app doesn’t have Cross-Account Protection by Google.

 Other finance apps, such as CRED and Groww do have it.
 It’s nothing mandatory, but it’s an extra mile fintech companies go to ensure trust and add another layer of fraud detection.

-INDmoney seems to be pretty lousy in the development part.
+INDmoney seems to be pretty lousy on the development part.

 So I ran a test.